jordanlandry/ball-tracker/README.md

 providing valuable insights and enabling them to set goals and track progress in various wind conditions.
 By incorporating real-time weather data, the application enhances its functionality and provides users with a comprehensive analysis of their performance.

-Table of Contents

 ## Installation

 Note: This project is still in development and is not yet available on the App Store or Google Play Store.
 To run the app, you must have the Expo CLI installed.
-If you do not have it installed, run the following command:
+Once you have it installed, run the following commands:

 ```bash
 git clone https://github.com/jordanlandry/ball-tracker.git